On Riki Mijling

 And in the Netherlands too, artists sought for new forms of expressiveness, for a formal and linguistic reduction, no-longer connected to representation and story-telling.
 With her sculpture––and her works on paper too––Mijling expands on this rich tradition of essentialism, developing a characteristic and unique visual language.

 Mijling pairs a reductionist approach with a warm, 'charged' character of her sculptures in waxed steel, Cor-Ten steel, glass and stone.
 It distinguishes Mijling from so many contemporaries and admired forerunners, and raises the question whether the concept of 'minimalism' is, in Mijling's case, still applicable.

 The non-referential, archetypical forms of Riki Mijling’s sculptures lead back to basic elements, to universal significance of timeless forms.
 Unmistakably 'Mijling’ is a quest for an ideal line, for pure form and a new experience of space, of the balance between matter and non-matter.

-The Riki Mijling Foundation is proud promotor of a monographic publication on Riki Mijling, to be published Spring 2018 by international renowned publisher Kerber Verlag.
+The Riki Mijling Foundation is proud promotor of the monograph published by international renowned publisher Kerber Verlag.

 The Riki Mijling Foundation offers collectors a Special Edition, consisting of a copy of the newly published monograph plus a unique, hand signed art work on paper.
 This, in an edition of 80 copies, and for the special price of € 100 (excl. shipping).